victorlin7534/YoRPG_Gerbil/README.md

 	* **increase attack:** increases damage dealt
   * about() method:
      * **Lore:** The Warrior hails from the harshest Siberian frostlands, where his great power has made him a legend among his townspeople.
 When enraged, he utilizes his increased strength and attack for the greater good.

+## Instructions
+	** Assuming you have compiled the code and are currently running the class
+	1) Choose your difficulty(difficulty increases with increasing order):
+			1 - Easy
+			2 - Not so easy
+			3 - Beowulf hath nothing on me.
+Bring it on.
+	2) Enter your desired name for the protagonist. (e.g. Joe)
+	3) Choose your class(see class description for more details):
+			1 - Healer
+			2 - Dryad
+			3 - Warrior
+		You will see the lore of the class you have chosen.
+	4) You will proceed to encounter a monster and are given a selection of moves:
+			1 - Nay. (attack normally)
+			2 - Aye! (use special ability)
+			3 - Talk** (prompts user for text which will be printed in chat box)
+	5) If 1 or 2 were chosen in the previous step, the interface will display the damage dealt by your character as well as the appropriate attack description.
+The damage dealt by the monster is also displayed
+	6) Repeats steps 4 and 5 until either entity has died.
+If you die, the game is over, otherwise the game moves on to a different monster.
+	** Monsters drop currency which you can use to buy weapons in the shop. (back to step 6) ** If protagonist has enough currency, he/she is automatically revived at the cost of currency. (back to step 6) ** The game ends after you have defeated the final boss